Pulling a trailer with a zero turn mower is very possible if your zero turn mower is sufficiently powerful.

 Having said that, you should be alert when shopping – make sure that the hole in the hitch is the correct size for your trailer ball.

 You can as well build a lawn mower trailer hitch- if you’re the type that can’t get enough of DIYs.
+Learn how to put a ball hitch on a lawn mower here.

 Moving on, installation should be a breeze since the hitch package comes with precise installation instructions (you might require to drill holes) to help you mount the hardware.